-II SAMUEL
+II SAMUEL 6-7

 Please turn in your Bibles this evening to II Samuel chapter 6 as we continue our study through the Word of God.

-In our last study we saw David raised up as the king over all of Israel and one of his first conquests is to capture the city of Jerusalem from the Jebusites.
+In our last study we saw David raised up as the King over all of Israel and one of his first conquests is to capture the city of Jerusalem from the Jebusites.

 Way back in the book of Joshua God had given them this land, including Jerusalem, but they never drove out the enemy until now, under the leadership of David.

 Now, when you look over the life of David, there are many things that come to mind.

-Maybe it is the pouring of the oil over his head as Samuel anointed him as king, long before he would ascend to the throne.
-Maybe it was when David slew Goliath.
+Maybe it is the pouring of the oil over his head as Samuel anointed him as King, long before he would ascend to the throne.